 It means that your shares may be registered in one or more names or multiple accounts at the transfer agent or with brokers.
-Please follow the instructions on the notices to ensure that all of your shares are voted.
+Please follow the instructions on the notices to ensure that all your shares are voted.

-When are stockholder proposals due for the 2018 Annual Meeting of Stockholders?
+When are stockholder proposals due for the 2019 Annual Meeting of Stockholders?

-If you wish to submit proposals for inclusion in our proxy statement for the 2018 annual meeting of stockholders, or the 2018 Annual Meeting, we must receive them on or before December 8, 2017, pursuant to the proxy soliciting regulations of the SEC.
-Nothing in this paragraph shall require us to include in our proxy statement and proxy card for the 2018 Annual Meeting any stockholder proposal that does not meet the requirements of the SEC in effect at the time.
+If you wish to submit proposals for inclusion in our proxy statement for the 2019 annual meeting of stockholders, or the 2019 Annual Meeting, we must receive them on or before December 8, 2018, pursuant to the proxy soliciting regulations of the SEC.
+Nothing in this paragraph shall require us to include in our proxy statement and proxy card for the 2019 Annual Meeting any stockholder proposal that does not meet the requirements of the SEC in effect at the time.
 Any such proposal will be subject to Rule 14a-8 of the Securities Exchange Act of 1934, as amended the "Exchange Act."

-If you wish to nominate a director or submit a proposal for presentation at the 2018 Annual Meeting, without including such proposal in next year's proxy statement, you must be a stockholder of record and provide timely notice in writing to our Secretary at c/o Syndax Pharmaceuticals, Inc. 35 Gatehouse Drive, Building D, Floor 3, Waltham, Massachusetts 02451.
-To be timely, we must receive the notice not less than 90 days nor more than 120 days prior to the first anniversary of the Annual Meeting, that is, between January 17, 2018 and February 16, 2018; provided, however, that in the event that the date of the 2018 Annual Meeting is more than 30 days before or more than 60 days after such anniversary date, we must receive your notice (a) no earlier than the close of business on the 120th day prior to the currently proposed 2018 Annual Meeting and (b) no later than the close of business on the later of the 90th day prior to the 2018 Annual Meeting or the 10th day following the day on which we first make a public announcement of the date of the 2018 Annual Meeting.
+If you wish to nominate a director or submit a proposal for presentation at the 2019 Annual Meeting, without including such proposal in next year's proxy statement, you must be a stockholder of record and provide timely notice in writing to our Secretary at c/o Syndax Pharmaceuticals, Inc. 35 Gatehouse Drive, Building D, Floor 3, Waltham, Massachusetts 02451.
+To be timely, we must receive the notice not less than 90 days nor more than 120 days prior to the first anniversary of the Annual Meeting, that is, between January 23, 2019 and February 22, 2019; provided, however, that in the event that the date of the 2019 Annual Meeting is more than 30 days before or more than 60 days after such anniversary date, we must receive your notice (a) no earlier than the close of business on the 120th day prior to the currently proposed 2019 Annual Meeting and (b) no later than the close of business on the later of the 90th day prior to the 2019 Annual Meeting.
 Your written notice must contain specific information required in Section 2.13 of our amended and restated bylaws, or "Bylaws."
 For additional information about our director nomination requirements, please see our Bylaws.